-TCNT2 - Timer/Counter Register
+Timer/Counter Register - TCNT2

 The Timer/Counter Register gives direct access, both for read and write operations, to the Timer/Counter unit 8-bit counter.
-Writing to the TCNT2 Register blocks (removes) the Compare Match on the following timer clock.
-Modifying the counter (TCNT2) while the counter is running, introduces a risk of missing a Compare Match between TCNT2 and the OCR2 Register.
+Writing to the TCNT2 Register blocks (removes) the compare match on the following timer clock.
+Modifying the counter (TCNT2) while the counter is running, introduces a risk of missing a compare match between TCNT2 and the OCR2 Register.

-OCR2 - Output Compare Register
+Output Compare Register - OCR2

 The Output Compare Register contains an 8-bit value that is continuously compared with the counter value (TCNT2).
-A match can be used to generate an Output Compare interrupt, or to generate a waveform output on the OC2 pin.
+A match can be used to generate an output compare interrupt, or to generate a waveform output on the OC2 pin.

-TIMSK - Timer/Counter Interrupt Mask Register
+Timer/Counter Interrupt Mask Register - TIMSK

-• Bit 7 - OCIE2: Timer/Counter2 Output Compare Match Interrupt Enable
+Bit 7 - OCIE2: Timer/Counter2 Output Compare Match Interrupt Enable

-When the OCIE2 bit is written to one, and the I-bit in the Status Register is set (one), the Timer/Counter2 Compare Match Interrupt is enabled.
-The corresponding interrupt is executed if a Compare Match in Timer/Counter2 occurs, for example, when the OCF2 bit is set in the Timer/Counter Interrupt Flag Register - TIFR.
+When the OCIE2 bit is written to one, and the I-bit in the Status Register is set (one), the Timer/Counter2 Compare Match interrupt is enabled.
+The corresponding interrupt is executed if a compare match in Timer/Counter2 occurs, i.e., when the OCF2 bit is set in the Timer/Counter Interrupt Flag Register - TIFR.